wethod/learning-center-source/content/desk/index.md

 ## Invoices

 Here you have a list of all the expired invoices or that have due date this month.
 You can click directly on one invoice to go to the Invoice section and save it.

+## Intercompany Activity

+Keep an eye on intercompany activities, whether an invitation to an intercompany project is pending or has been accepted by a supplier in your group.